drifter-handbook/drifter-handbook.github.io/_posts/2016-01-9-Coldfire-Cord.md

 ### Effect

+REALMSEER: You can cast Blink as a free action during the first round of combat, without expending a spellslot or knowing the spell.

 Coldfire (Lv 2):
 User can choose to convert any attack damage type of theirs into Cold or Fire damage.